For iPhone Pro · LiDAR-based

 Slope, measured.

-Coming to App Store See how it works
+Download on the App Store See how it works

 Two axes.
 One number you can trust.